linpc/host-switch/README.md

         $ sudo host-switch all-off foo

     Are you lazy to type password for `sudo`?
 Then you can use the shell feature.
-After the shell prompt, all the commands are the same as the CLI mode, but no need to type the script name (*i.e.*, `host-switch` should be stripped).
+Behind the shell prompt, all the commands are the same as the CLI mode, but no need to type the script name (*i.e.*, `host-switch` should be stripped).

         $ sudo host-switch shell